HeiningaVE/HeiningaVE.github.io/aboutme.md

 - Psychopathology
 - Open Science

-I combine insights from psychology, sociology, pedagogics, and psychometrics to unravel psychosocial and behavioral mechanisms underlying the onset and maintenance of mental disorders.
+I combine insights from psychology, sociology, and psychometrics to unravel bio-psycho-social mechanisms underlying the onset and maintenance of depressive symptoms.

 Open Science is critical to accelerating the way we discover knowledge.
 Therefore, I pre-register my analyses (e.g., on Open Science Framework); use Open Workflow Tools (e.g., R Markdown); publish Open Access; and make my data & code publicly available (e.g., via Code Ocean) as much as possible.